 Amrita, occupied during this time with stabilising Nilufer, realises abruptly that it is quiet, and that someone is tugging at her shoulder and indicating: down the field Suhela is still standing beside her generator, which she ought to have the sense not to be anywhere near.
 Her students are ringed round her at a distance, hesitating.
 Amrita has no idea what she is supposed to do about this, but she crosses the field to find out, stepping hard on the face of a dead foreigner in honour of her father, almost as an afterthought.

 There is blood on Suhela’s teeth and for an instant Amrita thinks she has been shot.
 Almost at once she sees that it is only that her bitten lips have cracked – many of their faces are a little scorched in the backlash heat – but in that instant her heart is struck, like a hanging bell.
 If you were dead I would be: If you were dead I would: she is unable to complete this, as the ringing fades.
-Suhela is a constant in the equations of her life, like the acceleration of gravity or the speed of light.
+Suhela is a constant, like the acceleration of gravity or the speed of light.
 It is not possible to take her out.

 At close range she can be seen to be shaking, a hard tight focused trembling, not confined to the hands.
 She looks close to resonant frequency.
 Amrita wants to, somehow, by touching her with one finger perhaps, strike her unconscious, into some kind of healing sleep.
 If the engine is approaching critical speed you shut it off.
 She is staring at the burnt exposed bone of the dead invader, still steaming or smoking, into the eyesocket of his charred face.